 Certain unsecured credit cards are targeted at those with credit scores under 650 or with no credit score at all.
-These cards generally have lower credit lines and fewer benefits than more premium credit cards, but are a good stepping stone to build your credit.
+These cards generally have lower credit lines and fewer benefits than more premium credit cards but are good stepping stones to building your credit.

 This guide takes a look at the top unsecured credit cards for bad or no credit and what to do if you’re denied.

 Unsecured credit cards for those with bad or no credit